ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 ---
 topic: "Webapps Intro, Part 3"
-desc: "Getting started with Heroku on ACMS"
+desc: "Getting started with Heroku on ETS"
 ---

-# Getting started with Heroku on ACMS.
+# Getting started with Heroku on ETS.

 Outline:

 * Create a free Heroku account
 * Clone a repo with a basic flask app
 * Run it locally first
-* Use the Heroku toolbelt on ACMS to get it set up
+* Use the Heroku toolbelt on ETS to get it set up

 # Step 1: Create a free Heroku Account